open-teaching/git-course-summary-ws22/9-git_pull_push.md

 git pull fetches and merges any commits from the tracking remote branch

 First we created a new branch & then edited our txt file ; edited the way we wanted ; then we added the data and commited it After that we pushed our txt data to the branch! :) <3 now everybody is happy yay

+this is already too complex